Q: How long do I have to wait to hear back after applying to become an organizer?

 Q: Can Techstars help me with a visa to organize a Startup Week in another country?

 A: No. Organizers are expected to be connected to and want to support their local community.
 We also do not provide visa assistance to those who want to attend a Startup Week in another country.

 Q: What tools does Techstars provide to help us organize our Startup Week?

-A: Techstars provides a primary planning guide, organizer checklist, email templates, a brand kit, sponsorship outreach, a quick reference guide, sponsorship deck and more.
+A: Techstars provides a planning sheet template, organizer checklist template, email templates, a brand kit, sponsorship outreach, a quick reference guide, sponsorship deck and more.
 These are all made available on our Preflight Community Platform, where you will gain access once your Community Leader Application is approved.

 Q: Can we charge for tickets?